ashwinkrish7/EPL-Performance-Analytics/README.md

 # ⚽ EPL Star Player Impact Analysis (2023-2024)

 ## 📊 Project Overview
 Does a team actually perform better when their star player starts?
-This project scrapes data for the 2023/24 English Premier League season to quantify the "Win Rate Differential" of Top 10 attackers (e.g., Haaland, Salah, Palmer).
+This project scrapes data for the 2023/24 English Premier League season to quantify the "Win Rate Differential" of Top 10 players based on their G+A contributions(e.g., Haaland, Salah, Palmer).

 **Key Finding:** Ollie Watkins (Aston Villa) had the highest impact (+54% Win Rate Increase), while Man City stars showed negative differentials due to squad rotation in easier fixtures.